 What To Wear Skiing To Stay Warm And Dry

 Skiing and snowboarding are gear intensive sports and it's easy to forget something when you're packing for a ski trip.
 Hopefully this post will help you always pack the things you need.

-Use the following "what do I need to go skiing?" checklist to ensure that you pack everything you need for your ski trip:
+Use the following checklist to ensure that you pack everything you need for your ski trip:

 - Skis/Snowboard, Boots, Bindings, Poles - Without skis, boots, bindings, and poles it's going to be hard to slide downhill.
 If you have your own setup, bring it.
 If you need to rent your gear while you're in Big Sky, that's easy to do.